Binary Tree Recursive/Level Traversal

 Level Order Traversal (BFS)

-This is the simplest approach, and the code is as follows:
+This is the simplest implementation, with the code as follows:

 void levelOrderTraverse(TreeNode root) {